 Final thoughts on travelling in Azerbaijan

 Azerbaijan exceeded our expectations.
 It’s a destination with plenty to offer.
 It’s different and interesting.
-Azerbaijani people are warm and welcoming.
+The Azerbaijani people are warm and welcoming.
 They will smile and wave, and invite you for a cup of tea.
 Baku offers some compelling sights, but the real fascination lies outside the city.
-Unusual and intriguing landscapes, enchanting rural villages, and exotic traditions are all on offer and await the curious traveller.
+Unusual and intriguing landscapes, enchanting rural villages, and exotic traditions await the curious traveller.
 With the new e-visa making entry easier than ever, it’s only a matter of time before this hidden gem is discovered.